-Subject to the indemnification and escrow arrangements described in the Merger Agreement, Bionik has issued (or has reserved for issuance) an aggregate of 23,650,000 shares of Company Common Stock in exchange for all shares of IMT Common Stock and IMT Preferred Stock outstanding immediately prior to April 21, 2016.
-12,339,843 common shares of the 23,650,000 were issued at June 30, 2016, and the remaining 11,310,157 common shares were issued subsequent to June 30, 2016.
+Subject to the indemnification and escrow arrangements described in the Merger Agreement, Bionik issued an aggregate of 23,650,000 shares of Company Common Stock in exchange for all shares of IMT Common Stock and IMT Preferred Stock outstanding immediately prior to April 21, 2016.
+All shares have been issued at September 30, 2016.

 Bionik also assumed each of the 3,895,000 options to acquire IMT Common Stock granted under IMT's equity incentive plan or otherwise issued by IMT.
-These options were exchanged for purchase an aggregate of 3,000,000 shares of Company Common Stock, of which 1,000,000 have an exercise price of \$0.25, 1,000,000 have an exercise price of \$0.95 and 1,000,000 have an exercise price of \$1.05.
+These options were exchanged for purchase of an aggregate of 3,000,000 shares of Company Common Stock, of which 1,000,000 have an exercise price of \$0.25.
+1,000,000 have an exercise price of \$0.95 and 1,000,000 have an exercise price of \$1.05.
 Stock compensation expense on vested options of \$2,582,890 was recorded on the options exchanged and this amount is included in the acquisition equation.

-The Company acquired the assets of IMT, which also included five licensed patents, a MIT Licence Agreement, three FDA listed products, a FDA inspected manufacturing facility, extensive clinical and sales data, a sales group and international distributors.
+As a result of the acquisition of IMT, the Company acquired assets including three licensed patents, an MIT License Agreement, three FDA listed products, an FDA inspected manufacturing facility, extensive clinical and sales data, and international distributors.
 Due to the complexities in identifying and valuing the intangible assets acquired, the Company has not yet finalized the purchase price allocation.
 At this time the Company is not practicably able to estimate the fair value of each identifiable asset.
 The Company has retained an independent valuator to determine the purchase price allocation.
 At this time the Company anticipates the intangible assets to consist of clinical data, sales data, license and patents/technology acquired and any excess to result in goodwill.